vbence86/genie/README.md

 # Genie
-Lightweight un-opinionated router implementation built on top of Express
+Lightweight hassle-free router implementation built on top of Express.
+Enjoy ES2015+ and that's it.

 ### Usage
 #### Create your own service implementation